 About the Instructor, Jessica Singerman

-I have been teaching college and community art classes since 2002, and I’m excited to be teaching online for the first time!
-I have taught drawing fundamentals, figure drawing, painting, design, and art history… the list goes on.
+I’ve been teaching college and community art classes since 2002.
+I’ve taught drawing fundamentals, figure drawing, painting, design, and art history… the list goes on.
 And I used to be a yoga instructor as well.
 Teaching is my way of giving back to my community by sharing my knowledge and love of art.

 I got into watercolor more “seriously” the summer after my last year of graduate school in 2004 when I was on an art residency in the mountains in Italy (in the Dolomites, one of my favorite places on earth).
 I brought my watercolors as part of a lightweight kit that I could carry with me high up in the mountains on my hikes.
 I made my first series of 50 watercolors back then, and I have gone back to that format of making small watercolors ever since that time.